-Whilst it is clear that the limestone-hosted fractures formed close to the surface and were open for long time periods, there is also evidence for cyclical, upward fluid fluxing events.
-Given the tectonic origin of the fissure systems and the clear association with active Permian rifting, it is likely that the migration of these fluids could be driven by co-seismic slip along larger basin bounding faults at depth (Sibson et al. 1975; Sibson 1981, 1994; Muir-Wood & King 1993).
-Semi-regular slip events along large faults will lead to changes in fault-void shape and volume, driving fluids out and drawing fluids in throughout the connected void network; suspending or rolling clasts around and precipitating minerals (Figs 13c, 14).
-Since the architecture of the observed fault voids are frequently irregular, curvilinear, and bifurcated, the opportunity to develop dilational jogs and props is widespread.
-As the faults accumulate slip, these jogs will open and close, creating and reducing fracture volumes and causing pressure changes, leading to the mobilisation of fluids and suspended sediment throughout the connect cavity network.
-It is unknown whether the fluids involved here were meteoric or hydrothermal - or a mixture of both - and fluid inclusion and stable isotope analyses are required in order to ascertain the origins of the host fluids.
+Although it is clear that the limestone-hosted fractures formed close to the surface and were open for long time periods, there is also evidence for cyclical, upward fluid fluxing events.
+Given the tectonic origin of the fissure systems and the clear association with active Permian rifting, it is likely that the migration of these fluids could be driven by co-seismic slip along larger basin-bounding faults at depth (Sibson et al. 1975; Sibson 1981, 1994; Muir-Wood and King 1993).
+Semi-regular slip events along large faults will lead to changes in the shape and volume of fault voids, driving fluids out and drawing fluids in throughout the connected void network, and suspending or rolling clasts around and precipitating minerals (Figs 13c and 14).
+Because the architecture of the observed fault voids are often irregular, curvilinear and bifurcated, the opportunity to develop dilational jogs and props is widespread.
+As the faults accumulate slip, these jogs will open and close, creating and reducing fracture volumes and causing changes in pressure, leading to the mobilization of fluids and suspended sediment throughout the connected cavity network.
+It is not known whether the fluids involved here were meteoric or hydrothermal - or a mixture of both - and fluid inclusion and stable isotope analyses are required to determine the origins of the host fluids.
 Either way, a tectonic mechanism related to seismogenesis during rifting seems a plausible driving mechanism.